 | Microservices | — | ✓ |

-Choose Business Class if you prioritize Auth and Subscription.
-Choose Paralect Ship if Lambda Architecture and CI/CD are more important to your project.
+Choose Business Class if you prioritize Auth and Blog.
+Choose Paralect Ship if CI/CD and Microservices are more important to your project.

-Business Class costs $169 and includes 7 features.
-Paralect Ship costs $0 and includes 3 features.
-Business Class uniquely offers Auth, Subscription, Deployment.
-Paralect Ship uniquely offers Lambda Architecture, CI/CD, Microservices.
+Business Class costs $169 and includes 4 features.
+Paralect Ship costs $0 and includes 2 features.
+Business Class uniquely offers Auth, Blog, Deployment.
+Paralect Ship uniquely offers CI/CD, Microservices.

 Paralect Ship is cheaper at $0, which is $169 less than Business Class ($169).

 No, Business Class and Paralect Ship use different tech stacks.
-Business Class is built with Ruby on Rails, Tailwind, while Paralect Ship uses React, NextJS, MongoDB.
+Business Class is built with Ruby on Rails, Tailwind, Stripe, while Paralect Ship uses NextJS, React, MongoDB.

-Choose Business Class if you need Auth and Subscription and prefer its tech stack.
-Choose Paralect Ship if Lambda Architecture and CI/CD are higher priorities.
+Choose Business Class if you need Auth and Blog and prefer its tech stack.
+Choose Paralect Ship if CI/CD and Microservices are higher priorities.
 If price is the deciding factor, Paralect Ship is $$169 cheaper.